Adeptive/Loxone-NodeJS/README.md

 ## Examples
 ### Simple Example
 This example contains a very example that connects to the Loxone to get the value of a certain output.
+Configure the my-loxone.js file to point to your Loxone.

 ```bash
 cd example-simple